Kia Soul EV review

-This new version is a different kettle of electric eels, and is the only kind of Soul you can buy.
+This all-electric model is now the only kind of Soul you can buy.
 How much does the Kia Soul EV cost?
-The high price remains – it costs £34,545 after the plug-in car grant – but its 64kWh lithium-ion battery delivers up to 280 miles of range, which is a realistic prospect for a greater number of people.
-Plugging it into a 100kW DC charger will replenish the battery to 80% in less than an hour.
+The high price remains – it costs around £35,500, but its 64kWh lithium-ion battery delivers up to 280 miles of range, and plugging it into a 100kW DC charger will replenish the battery to 80% in less than an hour.

 The decent range of the Soul EV could well be the deciding factor for customers choosing between the ever-increasing number of compact rivals.
 Neither the popular Nissan Leaf or Renault Zoe can match the maximum range of the Soul EV, while the Hyundai Ioniq is a capable contender, but is still unable to match the Soul for distance covered on a single charge.

 A Volkswagen ID.3 Life Pro Performance version is similarly priced, while you'll save around £5,000 if you opt for the Hyundai Kona Electric, although again neither are able to match the Soul EV for range.

 The Soul is great to drive, feeling zippy and agile in the city, yet comfortable and supremely quiet on a motorway.
 There’s a choice of driving modes, along with regenerative braking, so you could find that you rarely use the brake pedal.

 There’s only one trim level: a lavishly equipped Maxx model, which features the likes of 17-inch alloy wheels, a Harman Kardon premium sound system, 10.25-inch touchscreen infotainment system, leather seats and full LED headlights.